traefik/traefik-helm-chart/README.md

 The Traefik HelmChart is focused on Traefik deployment configuration.

-To keep this HelmChart as generic as possible we tend to avoid integrating any third party nor any specific use cases.
+To keep this HelmChart as generic as possible we tend to avoid integrating any third party solutions nor any specific use cases.

 Accordingly, the encouraged approach to fulfill your needs:
 1. override the default Traefik configuration values ([yaml file or cli](https://helm.sh/docs/chart_template_guide/values_files/))